-- 1. if the program is a non-school program; AND - if the coach has been hired by a non-school agency to teach tennis; AND - 3. if the non-school program is open to ALL students.
+- 1. If the program is a non-school program; AND - 2.
+If the coach has been hired by a non-school agency to teach tennis; AND - 3.
+If the non-school program is open to ALL students.

 During the summer, tennis coaches may coach their student-athletes during the designated period of time defined as "summer".
 Summer begins with Monday of week 49 or the close of the school year, whichever comes first, and ends prior to Monday of week 4 for fall sports and Monday of week 5 for all other sports.
 Notes:

-- Q.1May a coach outline and distribute to players a written recommended individual workout schedule for the athletes to use out-of-season? - A. Yes - Q.2May a team and/or individual sport coach transport his/her athletes to or from a non-school league program held during the school year out-of-season? - A. No. Neither the school nor the coach may provide transportation.
+- Q1.
+May a coach outline and distribute to players a written recommended individual workout schedule for the athletes to use out-of-season? - A. Yes. - Q2.
+May a team and/or individual sport coach transport his/her athletes to or from a non-school league program held during the school year out-of-season? - A. No. Neither the school nor the coach may provide transportation.